NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_for_Windows.rst

    - Make sure to use GPU-compatible driver and other dependencies (e.g. torch etc.).
 For instance, support for Blackwell GPU might be present in Nvidia 570+ driver, and CUDA-12.8.
    - We currently support *Single-GPU* configuration.

-The TensorRT Model Optimizer - Windows can be used in following ways:
+The Model Optimizer - Windows can be used in following ways:

 .. toctree::
    :glob: